notsambeck/pandabase/README.md

 ### Table utility functions:

-Under basic use cases, Pandabase can handle database administration tasks.
+Under basic use cases, Pandabase can handle simple database administration tasks.
 All support schema=name kwarg in Postgres.

 * drop_db_table(table_name, con):
     * Drop table [table_name] from con - be careful with this!